Frequently Asked Questions:

 To cut down / eliminate comment spam we use comment moderation.
 After a comment has been entered it must be approved by the author, our Admin or our editor Betsy.
-Once one of your first comment is approved you will be able to post more comments on other entries without moderation.
+Once your first comment is approved, you will be able to post more comments on other entries without moderation.

 My comment was approved yesterday but today it went to moderation again, what happened?

 If you close your browser or reboot your system, our system forgets about you and puts your first comment after the reboot in for moderation again.
 We know this comment moderation is a bit of a pain, and we try to approve comments as quickly as possible but we have some aggressive spammers and our goal is to always protect our writers and readers from this element.

 I read your terms page and you seem to have a lot of rules for a site that professes artistic freedom?

 The rules shouldn’t inhibit artistic expression.
 However we are a “hosted” site so there are certain minimum rules we must follow.
 In addition there are advertisers such as Amazon and Google who also have rules about sites where they will allow advertisements.
 Since this is a site dedicated to humor we don’t think the basic rules we have in place should be a problem for our artists.